-Two current releases illustrate transformation of “unpolished diamond” into boutique gem.
+Four releases illustrate the transformation of “unpolished diamond” into a boutique gem.

 2017 Goosecross State Lane Vineyard Cabernet Sauvignon